Diseases That Are Common in Cats

 While not common in younger cats, renal failure is a common cause of illness and death among older cats.
 It can be caused by old age, genetics, improper diet, or consumption of poisonous substances.
 There is little that can be done to treat it once it begins, though some cases can be mitigated with dietary improvements and medication.

 If your cat exhibits signs of any medical distress, it’s important to seek medical attention from your veterinarian immediately.
 Don’t try to self-diagnose, since time can be an important factor in treating many of these common cat conditions.
 To schedule an appointment for your cat at Forever Vets Animal Hospital, an emergency vet care clinic in Nocatee, FL, visit us online or call 904-686-2779.
 Forever Vet Animal Hospital has 8 convenient locations with extended hour.
-Serving Jacksonville, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.
+Serving Jacksonville, Jacksonville, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.